Alessio Romagnoli: Lazio

+2022-23 season

 On 12 July 2022, Romagnoli signed a five-year contract with Lazio.
+On 2 October 2022, he scored his first goal for the Biancocelesti in a 4-0 victory over Spezia Calcio.

+2024-25 season

+Romagnoli scored his first UEFA Europa League goal for Lazio in a 2-1 victory over FC Porto on 7 November 2024.
+On 13 March 2025, Romagnoli became just the second defender in Lazio history to score in both legs of a European double-encounter during the Round of 16 against Viktoria Plzen.

 International career

 Romagnoli has represented Italy on multiple occasions at under-16, under-17 and under-19 levels.
-He made his first appearance for the Italy under-21 team against Northern Ireland on 5 March 2014, playing the full 90 minutes.
-With the Italy under-21, he took part at the 2015 UEFA European Under-21 Championship, forming an effective partnership with fellow centre-back Daniele Rugani.
+He debuted for the Italy under-21 team against Northern Ireland on 5 March 2014, playing the full match.
+With the Italy under-21, Romagnoli took part at the 2015 UEFA European Under-21 Championship, forming an effective partnership with fellow centre-back Daniele Rugani.

-On 27 August 2016 Romagnoli was called up to the senior squad for the first time for a friendly against France on 1 September and a 2018 World Cup qualification match on 5 September against Israel.
+On 27 August 2016, Romagnoli received his first call-up to the Italian senior squad for a friendly match against France on 1 September and a 2018 World Cup qualification match on 5 September against Israel.
 However, he was later moved to the under-21 squad for 2017 UEFA European Under-21 Championship qualification match against Serbia.

-Romagnoli made his senior debut on 6 October 2016, in a 2018 World Cup qualification match, playing all 90 minutes, in a 1–1 home draw against Spain.

-He scored his first senior international goal on 15 October 2019, in a 5–0 away win against Liechtenstein, in a UEFA Euro 2020 qualifying match.
+In a 2018 FIFA World Cup qualification on 6 October 2016, Romagnoli debuted by playing all 90 minutes, in a 1–1 home draw against Spain.
+On 15 October 2019, he scored his first senior international goal in a 5–0 away victory against Liechtenstein, in a UEFA Euro 2020 qualifying match.